pechuk/documentation-api/Profiles.md

 ##### Saving a new Profile

-The expected behavior of this request to create a new profile.
+The expected behaviour of this request to create a new profile.

 Example Request for saving a new profile: